My Photography & Travel Guide To Ghent, Belgium

 The three medieval towers, the Belfry, Saint Nicholas' Church, and Saint Bavo's Cathedral, reflected in the still canal as the light came in from the east and turned the guild houses gold.
 There was no one else there.
 The city was completely quiet.
 In that hour before the cafés open and the cyclists appear and the day starts, Ghent belongs entirely to whoever arrived early enough to deserve it.

 We had been looking forward to this city for a long time.
 When you talk to Belgians about whether to visit Bruges or Ghent, they have strong opinions.
-Both are worth visiting.
-Bruges is more polished, more elegant, more immediately recognizable as picturesque.
+Both cities are worth visiting.
+Bruges is more polished, more elegant, more immediately recognizable as beautiful.
 Ghent has more edge.
-It is a university city, young and creative, with graffiti around the corner from Gothic cathedrals and excellent vegetarian restaurants on the same block as brown cafés that have been serving the same beer since the 14th century.
+It is a university city, young and creative, with graffiti around the corner from Gothic cathedrals and excellent vegetarian restaurants on the same block as brown cafés that have been pouring the same beer since the 14th century.
+The Graslei and Korenlei waterfronts give you the medieval postcard.
+Turn a corner, and you find street art, bicycle commuters, and a coffee shop that would not be out of place in Copenhagen.
+That contrast is exactly what makes it work as a photography destination.

 On Saint Michael's Bridge